makrai/notes/kratzer88-stage-level-individual-level-pred.md

 As for nllsty counterexamples, there are more th3n enough that are known to me

-The (a) and (b) senten�es above establlsh that we are Indeed dealing with tndtvtdual-level predicates.
+The (a) and (b) sentenaes above establlsh that we are Indeed dealing with tndtvtdual-level predicates.
 The main predicate of the sentence . has no Davidsonian argument that a locative could relate to.
 And there is no extra variable that a non-overt quantifier could bind.
 The